 Regulations are evolving faster than teams can keep up, and with many key processes moving online, it made sense to connect compliance management as well.
 Thanks to better technology and increasing computing power, automation of multiple tasks have become viable.
 However, technology is still only a tool.
 A more important criterion is the ecosystem it represents.
 Then there are privacy and security concerns – how much can you trust the system with sensitive data?
 And what about ease of use?
 A system that simply dumps the user with terabytes of information, with no way of gaining insight, is counterproductive.

 To effectively take care of such concerns, and to find a compliance software that fits your enterprise’s requirements like a glove, here are five aspects to consider, in no particular order.

-- Data Security: The software provider must be able to prove beyond doubt that your company’s data is safe with the system.
+The compliance software provider must be able to prove beyond doubt that your company’s data is safe with the system.
 While access control, malware protection, authentication are all essential parts of this piece, an understanding of the process flow or protocol that the compliance software follows will reveal its strengths and vulnerabilities.

-- Insight over Information: Delivering a dump of data every month is of no use to the company.
-Parsing this data and identifying patterns is the true test of a compliance software.
+Delivering a dump of data every month is of no use to the company.
+Parsing this data and identifying patterns is the true test of compliance software.
 There are powerful technologies available today which can crunch numbers and isolate patterns.
-These insights will determine company policy and behavior.
+These insights will determine company policy and behaviour.

 Join the conversation.